securzecom/dpdpa-docs/docs/3. Schedules/07 - Purposes And Authorised Persons For Which Information May Be Called For Under Section 36 Of The Act.md

 This allows the **Ministry of Electronics and Information Technology (MeitY)** to assess and designate organisations as **Significant Data Fiduciaries** based on factors like the scale and sensitivity of data processed.
 The Secretary of MeitY may appoint an authorised officer to conduct such assessments, ensuring fairness and regulatory oversight.

 :::tip
-Before classifying a company (for example, a large fintech or social media platform) as an SDF, the authorised officer may seek details on data volume, processing methods, and existing risk controls.
+Before classifying a company (for example, a large fintech or social media platform) as an SDF, the authorised officer may seek details on data volume, processing methods, and existing risks and it's controls.
 :::

 ---